“In these recent years of hard times, people have started new collaborations and new models of businesses with very low expenses: using a

 On a recent visit to the grocery store, I saw a jar of Costa Peruana Aji Amarillo Paste.
 I’d never seen this particular chili paste before, so I decided to try it out.
 Aji amarillo peppers belong to a different class of peppers than the peppers we commonly use in Texas (jalapenos and poblano).
 It has a deep yellow-orange color, and a fruity taste.
 It’s one of the main ingredients that Pervians and Bolivians use in the dishes they cook.
 When I got home, I (naturally) did a Google search to see what others do with aji amarillo paste.
 On a website called SaltShaker, I found an interesting recipe for a traditional Peruvian dish called aji de gallina, which I decided to make with my chili paste.

-This website interested me for reason , as well.
+This website interested me for another reason , as well.
 Just a few days before I conducted my search for a recipe that uses aji amarillo paste, Phillip directed my attention to an article in the New York Times about secret restaurants in Spain.
 The article describes the way some people are making a living, without having to carry a large tax burden, by turning their homes into hidden restaurants that use secret notices and passwords to keep authorities from learning about their existence (much like the speak-easies during the period of American prohibition).
 I found the concept of an intimate, secret restaurant intriguing.
 While I was perusing Saltshaker website, I found that the website’s owner, Dan Perlman, runs Casa Saltshaker, a secret restaurant in Buenos Aires.
 Also on his website, I found a page that lists underground restaurants all over the world.
 This list of restaurants includes the names of two Austin underground restaurants: Dai Due and Supper Underground.
 Just the day before I read this list on SaltShaker.com, my daughter-in-law sent me a link to an article about Dai Due.
 I had never heard of this underground restaurant until that day.
 The next day I see it on mentioned on a blog located in Argentina!
 So within a few days time, I had been exposed to secret, underground restaurants in a variety of ways, including two operated locally.
 How very exciting to find out that Austin has its own secret restaurants!
 (See this article for an interesting history of the growth of secret restaurants in the South).

-Although secret restaurants have risen in number and popularity in response to economic difficulties in various parts of the world, some secret restaurants operate legally with the state, but otherwise behave as secret restaurants.
+Secret restaurants have risen in number and popularity in response to economic difficulties in various parts of the world.
+Some secret restaurants operate legally with the state, but otherwise behave as secret restaurants.
 As reported in a recent Culinary Backstreets article, the secret restaurant has become a marketing concept.
 People are attracted to new, interesting experiences, and having to use a password to get into a restaurant adds to allure of the experience.
 Additionally, diners appreciate the more intimate setting that secret restaurants provide.
 Furthermore, as Dan Perlman states in Ultra Eye Buenos Aires, running a secret restaurant provides more than merely economic advantages for the chefs who run them.
 They cook and plan with freedom lacking in formal restaurant settings.
 They can experiment and create without the constraints of a printed, standing menu.

 Although the intimate setting, the joy of tasting creative food, and the stimulation offered by meeting new people in a unique dining situation has great appeal to foodies especially, gluten-free foodies might best be wary of the experience.
 The menus for each dinner provided by secret, or underground, restaurants are mostly unpublicized so that diners do not know what, exactly, they will be eating when they arrive for dinner.
 In such an environment, someone with celiac might not expect the chef to cater to her specific dietary concerns.
 Even if some of the courses at one of these dinners are gluten-free, someone with celiac still has to be concerned about the possibility of cross-contamination.
 Moreover, the website for Dae Due in Austin states that dinners cost anywhere from $55 to $100 a person (Supper Underground’s website doesn’t list prices).
 The price is probably worth the experience for most people; however, someone with Celiac might end up paying $55 to $100 for a meal she is unable to eat.
 Even though people with Celiac have much better dining and food offerings now than ever, some dining experiences sadly and disappointingly remain too dangerous for us to explore.
 However, Austin is such a creatively foodie city that some enterprising chef might consider starting a totally gluten-free secret restaurant . . . .